digitalghost-dev/premier-league/README.md

 6. When the Streamlit app loads, the BigQuery tables are queried to return the data.

 ### CI/CD Pipeline
-1. When a push is made to the GitHub Repository on `main` branch, a workflow with GitHub Actions starts which begins by building a new Docker image.
+1. The endpoint Python files will be checked with the [Black](https://github.com/psf/black) code formatter.
+2. If Black finds changes to make, they will be made then committed to the repository.
+    * If there are no changes to be made, this step will be skipped.
+3. Four jobs take place simultaneously which build each Docker image related to the endpoint.
+[Pylint](https://github.com/pylint-dev/pylint) is also used to lint the same Python files as Black in job 1.
-2. The Docker image is then pushed to Artifact Registry.
+4. The Docker images are then pushed to Artifact Registry and deployed as new Cloud Run Jobs.
-3. The new image is then deployed to Cloud Run as a Job.

 ### Pipeline Flowchart
 ![football-data-flowchart](https://storage.googleapis.com/pipeline-flowcharts/football-data-pipeline-flowchart.png)